Melissa DeRosa

-Melissa DeRosa is an American former government official.
-She served as Secretary to the former Governor of New York, Andrew Cuomo, from 2017 until 2021.
-In 2023, she released a memoir titled What’s Left Unsaid: My Life at the Center of Power, Politics & Crisis.
+Melissa DeRosa (born September 29, 1982) is an American former government official from the state of New York, a Democratic strategist and a published author.
+She served as secretary to the former governor of New York, Andrew Cuomo, from 2017 until 2021.
+DeRosa was described by the New York Times as the "most powerful appointed official" in the state as well as being the first woman appointed to the role.

 Early life and education

-DeRosa was born in Rochester, N.Y. and raised in Albany and Saratoga Springs, New York and has two siblings.
-She is the daughter of Giorgio DeRosa, a lobbyist who is a senior partner at Bolton-St. Johns, an Albany-based lobbying firm.
+DeRosa was born on September 29, 1982, in Rochester, N.Y. and raised in Albany and Saratoga Springs, New York and has two siblings.
+She is the daughter of Melody DeRosa, a retired education technology consultant for Texas Instruments, and Giorgio DeRosa, a senior partner at the Albany lobbying firm Bolton-St. Johns.
+DeRosa's brother and sister also work at Bolton-St. Johns.

-At 16, she was an intern for the political director of the New York State AFL–CIO.
+At 16, DeRosa was an intern for the political director of the New York State AFL-CIO.

 DeRosa attended the private school, Albany Academy for Girls, graduating in 2000.
-She then attended Cornell University, graduating in 2004 from the Cornell University School of Industrial and Labor Relations.
+She graduated in 2004 from the Cornell University School of Industrial and Labor Relations.
 While an undergraduate student at Cornell, she worked in the Senate office of Hillary Clinton in Washington, D.C. during a summer.

-After graduating from college in 2004, DeRosa worked for a year as a publicist for Theory, a fashion house in New York.
+DeRosa worked for a year as a publicist for Theory, a fashion house in New York.
 She then worked as a lobbyist for Bolton-St. Johns.
+She later worked in the press office of Congresswoman Nydia Velázquez.
 In 2009, she completed an MPA from the Cornell Institute for Public Affairs.

 Career

-From 2009-2011, DeRosa was the New York State Director of Organizing for America, a project of the Democratic National Committee founded after the presidential inauguration of Barack Obama.
-She had previously worked as Director of Communications and Legislation for the Albany-based lobbying firm Cordo & Company.
-In 2011, DeRosa became Deputy Chief of Staff and Communications Director for New York State Attorney General Eric Schneiderman.
+DeRosa worked as Director of Communications and Legislation for the Albany-based lobbying firm Cordo & Company.
+From 2009 to 2011, DeRosa was the New York State Director of Organizing for America, a project of the Democratic National Committee founded after the presidential inauguration of Barack Obama.
+In 2011, DeRosa became deputy chief of staff and later acting chief of staff for New York State Attorney General Eric Schneiderman.

 In March 2013, she became Director of Communications for Governor Andrew Cuomo.
 DeRosa later became strategic adviser.
 In 2015, DeRosa was appointed Chief of Staff.
-In 2020, DeRosa was appointed to serve on the transition committee to then President-Elect Joe Biden, serving as senior advisor to Steve Ricchetti, the White House’s incoming counselor and helping to assist the incoming administration's COVID response.
+In 2020, DeRosa was appointed to serve on the transition committee to President-Elect Joe Biden, serving as senior advisor to Steve Ricchetti, the White House's incoming counselor and helping to assist the incoming administration's COVID response.